- Serving Size: 3g /cup

 - Caffeine: Naturally caffeine-free

 A sweet, spicy and warming tonic with a smooth earthy flavour.
-Golden Tonic is perfect for any time of day.
+Golden Tonic is perfect for any time of day, especially during cold winter days.
 It's excellent for inflammation and digestion and has been used to relieve pain and protect the liver in traditional medicine.
+It is delectable on it's own but also delicious with added milk, coconut milk or any nut milk and sweetener.

 Golden Tonic is perfect for lattes!